Create Login and Registration using Identity in ASP.NET Core

 • Visual Studio Code Terminal > dotnet ef migration add IdentityDBUser

-This will create a Migration folder and classes base on ASP.NET Core Identity.
+This will create a Migration folder and classes based on ASP.NET Core Identity.

 Login and Registration using Identity » MIgration Files

-7. This migration contains a table builder base on ASP.NET Core Identity.
-Now, We need to create the actual tables by merely running a single line of code.
+This migration contains a table builder based on ASP.NET Core Identity.
+Now, We need to create the actual tables by running a single line of code.

 • Package Manager Console > Update-Database